ExpliCa: Evaluating Explicit Causal Reasoning in Large Language Models: Related Work

 To evaluate LLMs, several datasets have also been annotated with explicit causal relationships between events in texts.
 These range from multilingual educational content, as in MECI \citep{lai2022meci}, or financial news \citep{mariko2022financial}, to more diverse sources, such as CREST \cite{hosseini2021predicting}.
 Although these datasets do not explore the temporal dimensions of causality, many causal annotation schemas are derived from datasets that do annotate temporal relationships between events (e.g., BECauSE, \citealt{dunietz2017because}) or vice-versa (e.g., Temporal and Causal Reasoning, \citealt{ning2018joint}), including those from news sources (e.g., Causal Time Bank, \citealt{mirza2014annotating}; Event StoryLine Corpus, \citealt{caselli2017event}), and from short commonsense narratives (e.g., CaTeRS, \citealt{mostafazadeh2016caters}).
 However, such datasets do not leverage crowdsourcing annotation by native speakers for both causal and temporal relations as in ExpliCa.
 In our dataset, the ground truth is given by English native speakers' annotation collected via crowdsourcing, with the aim of addressing the complexity of distinguishing truly causal from merely temporal relations between events.
-Furthermore, CLadder, CausalBench, and CausalNet are question-answering datasets that include scenarios involving causally related events.
-Another dataset of this kind is CRAB \cite{romanou2023crab}, which contains events taken from real-world situations together with their contextual information (i.e., news articles).
-Similarly, CausalProbe-2024 \cite{chi2024unveiling} builds its scenarios from texts published after the release of the evaluated models, ensuring that the information was not available during model training.
 A key challenge in evaluating LLMs using datasets with direct textual annotations of causal relations is, in fact, the inherent ambiguity of their expression in natural language.
 For instance, linguistic markers such as \emph{and} can signal either causality or temporality, depending on the context.
 This ambiguity can limit the effectiveness of such datasets in assessing causal reasoning.